CCI-MOC/hil/docs/keystone-auth.md

 ## Configuration

-As with any other extension, you must load the extension in `haas.cfg`:
+As with any other extension, you must load the extension in `hil.cfg`:

     [extensions]
-    haas.ext.auth.keystone =
+    hil.ext.auth.keystone =

 The backend must then be configured to talk to your keystone server.
 The keystone project maintains documentation on how to do this at:

 <http://docs.openstack.org/developer/keystonemiddleware/middlewarearchitecture.html>

-Configuring HaaS to talk to Keystone deviates in the following ways:
+Configuring HIL to talk to Keystone deviates in the following ways:

 * The paste configuration is not used; you can simply ignore the sections that refer to paste.
-* The options that the Keystone documentation puts in the section `[keystone_authtoken]` should instead be placed in the extension's section in `haas.cfg`, i.e. `[haas.ext.auth.keystone]`.
+* The options that the Keystone documentation puts in the section `[keystone_authtoken]` should instead be placed in the extension's section in `hil.cfg`, i.e. `[hil.ext.auth.keystone]`.

 [1]: http://docs.openstack.org/developer/keystonemiddleware/